Wildlife Killing Contests

 • Educate your family, neighbors, and friends by informing them about wildlife killing contests and what they can do to help end them.
 Hand out this informational postcard, post on social media, and ask people to fill out this blank postcard to send to policymakers.

-• Host a screening of Project Coyote’s award-winning documentary KILLING GAMES—Wildlife in the Crosshairs and invite stakeholders to attend.
+• Host a screening of Project Coyote’s award-winning documentary KILLING GAMES—Wildlife in the Crosshairs and Comfort Theory’s Wildlife Killing Contests and invite stakeholders to attend.

-• Help shut down contests in your state by politely urging event hosts and sponsors to stop supporting killing wildlife for fun and prizes.
+• Help shut down contests in your state by politely urging event hosts and sponsors to stop supporting the killing of wildlife for cash and prizes.
 Sample letters can be found in this toolkit.

 • Donate your time and/or provide financial support to wildlife protection organizations working to end wildlife killing contests.